sufyandaredevil/DAA_ASSIGNMENTS/assignments/a3/assignment_3.md

     \end{bmatrix}
 $$

-Hence for the given graph each and every vertex $j$ can be visited from any vertex $i$.
+Hence for the given graph each and every vertex $j$ can be visited from any vertex $i$ without or via vertex $k$.

 ---